 The same age reduction applied to the tier I component is applied to the vested dual benefit component of an annuity for those employees retiring before full retirement age with less than 30 years of service.

 The amount of a supplemental annuity awarded after 1974 is equal to $23 plus $4 for each year of service over 25, up to a maximum of $43.
 A fraction of $4 is added for each fractional year of service.

-If a retired employee also receives a private pension paid for entirely or in part by a railroad, or a distribution from a 401(k) plan to which the employer contributes regardless of profit, the supplemental annuity is subject to reduction.
-The reduction is equal to the amount of the pension paid for by the employer or the amount of the distribution based on the employer's contribution.
-If the employer reduces the private pension because of the supplemental annuity, the amount of the reduction is restored to the supplemental annuity but does not raise it over the $43 maximum.
-There is no reduction in the supplemental annuity for any part of a private pension paid for by the employee alone nor is there a reduction for a pension paid by a railroad labor organization.
+If a retired employee also receives a private pension paid for entirely or in part by a railroad, the supplemental annuity is subject to reduction.
+The reduction is equal to the amount of the pension that is based on the employer's contributions.
+The reduction applies whether the employee receives a monthly pension or elects a lump sum instead of a monthly pension.
+There is no reduction for any part of a private pension based on the employee's own contributions.
+If the employer reduces the private pension because of the supplemental annuity, the amount of the reduction is restored to the supplemental annuity, but not over the $43 maximum.
+There is no reduction to the supplemental annuity for a pension paid by a railroad labor organization.

 The spouse annuity formula is based on certain percentages of the employee's tier I and tier II amounts.

 The tier I portion of a spouse annuity, before any applicable reductions, is 50 percent of the railroad employee's unreduced tier I amount.